AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Aviatrix is a cloud networking company.

-We focus on solving networking problems in areas relevant to all public clouds.
+We focus on solving networking problems in areas relevant to public clouds.
 These areas are:

 - datacenter to cloud (Transit network solution)